-BusinessInsider had a great story this week on Datto’s $1b reported exit to Vista Private Equity (more on the new role of PE in SaaS here).
+BusinessInsider had a great story the other day on Datto’s $1b reported exit to Vista Private Equity (more on the new role of PE in SaaS here).
 So much of it resonated with me, especially the story of the CEO’s 10 year journey, and turning down a $100m offer to sell.
 A decent offer to buy your company is so rare.
 Founders think it is common.
 M&A is not.
 Most founders never get a decent offer to buy their company.
 And those that do in SaaS, often only get one or two.
 Assume you get few-to-no offers to buy your startup.
 Ever.

 Saying no is so risky.

 Generally speaking, there is no sane reason not to take the first, good exit.
 You have $0 now.
 Making $2m, $5m, $10m if you have $0 in the bank is so insanely significant.
 And those extra few millions beyond that?
 Not that important.

 Unless you count the size of your house at the Yellowstone Club as personally meaningful, there is no difference between making $2.5m-$10m and $50m-$500m.
 Not really.
 You can take care of your family.
 Do what you want in this world.
 Live your life on your own terms.
 Put the kids through college.
 Buy a house.
 Travel the world.
 You don’t need to roll the dice any further and risk losing it all.
 Not logically.

 In the first start-up I joined, we sold for $1b quickly thereafter, and I was worth $12m on paper.
 For a few months.
 And then it all evaporated.
 To $0.
 It took me years to recover.
 Years to get over it.

 So sell.
 Unless — you can see the future.
 In a way others can’t.
 And it says otherwise.

 As a first-time founder, your risks are so high.
 Probably, your bank account is $0 or negative.
 You’ve put years of your life into this.
 You have no back-up plan.